spabinger/BioinformaticsAndGenomeAnalyses2018/day3/README.md

 __(*)__ Answer the following questions by investigating the SAM file

-    * What version of the human assembly was used to perform the alignments?
+    * What version of the human reference assembly/genome was used to perform the alignments?
     * What version of bwa was used to align the reads?
     * What is the name of the first read?
     * At what position does the alignment of the read start?